ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 # Usage ideas and examples

-IPFS is a versatile technology.
-It can unlock use cases needing either better compression, availability, partition tolerance, caching, integrity guarantees, etc.
+**IPFS is a versatile technology.
+It can unlock use cases needing either better compression, availability, partition tolerance, caching, integrity guarantees, etc. Below is a long yet far from exhaustive list of projects.
+Some are minimalistic prototypes, some are complete projects backed by mature companies.
+Either way, they should make you discover the diversity of use-cases covered by IPFS.**

 ## Share files with friends
-The easiest use case to grasp is the sharing of files between peers.
-Check out some of the projects below.
+*The easiest use-case to grasp is the sharing of files between peers.
+Check out some of the projects below. *

 ### Examples of projects